spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

    * Uniform sector option - always erase 256-KB blocks for software compatibility with higher density and future devices.

-If we use only the first 4 !KiB from the 64 !KiB sector then we have 16 !MiB / 16 = 1 !MiB.
+If we use only the first 4 KiB from the 64 KiB sector then we have 16 MiB / 16 = 1 MiB.

 ### SPI OLED Display